Academic Ethics for Undergraduates

 - Alteration of graded assignments: submission of an examination or assignment for regrading after making changes to the original answers or test

-- Plagiarism is representing someone else’s information, ideas, or words as your own by failing to acknowledge the source.
+Plagiarism is representing someone else’s information, ideas, or words as your own by failing to acknowledge the source.
 Although no list can be entirely comprehensive, the following examples are the most common types of plagiarizing:

 - Submission of the same or substantially similar work of another person, whether an author or a classmate, as your own

 - Representing the results of another student’s work (e.g., exam, draft assignment, homework, computer code, lab report) as your own

 - Improper documentation of quotations, paraphrased passages, information, or ideas taken from published sources, unpublished sources, or Internet sources

 - Submitting the same paper to two different classes